wdenton/avoirmldupois/README.md

 ## Putting into production

-Avoirdupois uses [Rack](http://rack.github.io/), so it can be deployed with [Phusion Passenger](https://www.phusionpassenger.com/) or however else you like to deploy such applications.
+AvoiRMLdupois uses [Rack](http://rack.github.io/), so it can be deployed with [Phusion Passenger](https://www.phusionpassenger.com/) or however else you like to deploy such applications.
 I do it with this:

     <VirtualHost *:80>
         ServerName avoirdupois.miskatonic.org